FlutterFlow/flutterflow-documentation/docs/ff-concepts/animations/page_transitions.md

 ---
-title: Navigation Transitions
+title: Page Transitions
-sidebar_position: 1
+sidebar_position: 4
 ---

 The animation that plays while going from one page of the app to another is known as the navigation transition.
 While defining a Navigate To Action on any widget, you will notice the transition type is set as Default but you can change that animation easily.